Werner-Cravatte Government: European headquarters

 The government's main concern in foreign policy was to defend Luxembourg's position as a European headquarters.
 Since 1958, three communities were working in parallel: the European Coal and Steel Community, the Common Market, and Euratom, each with their own executive body.
 In 1961, negotiations were started to merge the three executives.
-This unification brought the risk that the European institutions would leave Luxembourg, and be situated in a sole headquarters.
+This unification brought the risk that the European institutions might leave Luxembourg, and be relocated to a single headquarters.
 Eugène Schaus, the Minister for Foreign Affairs in the previous government, had suggested that Luxembourg host the European Parliament, to compensate a possible loss of the High Authority and the Court of Justice.
-But this proposition encountered French opposition.
+However, this proposition met with French opposition.
 After the general elections of June 1964, Pierre Werner, the new Foreign Minister, participated in the negotiations which resulted on 8 April 1965 in the signing of a treaty establishing one Council and one Commission for the European Communities.
 On 2 March 1965, the Council of Ministers of the EEC published a document specifying that "Luxembourg, Brussels and Strasbourg remain the provisional working places of the institutions of the Communities".
-This agreement provided to locate the Community's financial and judicial institutions in Luxembourg.
-This led to a specialisation of headquarters.
+This agreement established that the Community's financial and judicial institutions would be located in Luxembourg.
+This led to a split headquarters.
 The secretariat of the European Parliament and the Court of Justice remained in Luxembourg.
-Sessions of the Council of Ministers were held there periodically.
+Sessions of the Council of Ministers were also held there periodically.
 The European Investment Bank and various other services such as the Court of Auditors, the Office of Statistics and the Office of Publications were established in Luxembourg.